High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 5. Egg Salad on Whole Grain Toast

 Old school, underrated.
-Hard-boiled eggs are protein-dense and shelf-stable.
+Hard-boiled eggs are nutrient-dense and shelf-stable.
 Mix with a little mayo, mustard, and diced pickle.
 Serve on toast or lettuce wraps.
 Toast gives you satiety from whole grains without overloading your stomach.

 - 3 large hard-boiled eggs, chopped